migmedia/zfs-snappers/README.md

-# zfs-autosnaprs
+# zfs-snappers

-A zfs-auto-snapshot like tool written in Rust.
+A ZFS snapshot handling util.
+A in rust written alternative to zfs-auto-snapshot.

 ### Work in Progress
 Status: